 - Develop strategies for managing unpaid staff.
 Nonprofits rely on dedicated volunteers for all kinds of essential tasks, and they require clear management in order to effectively support your goals, just like paid staff members do.
 A well-organized volunteer program will include human resources elements.

 - Try to anticipate changes and hardships.
 Tight budgets, leadership changes, and shifts in funding sources can all throw a wrench into your organization’s strategies.
-Human resources should plan ahead by developing executive succession plans, for instance.
+Human resources should plan ahead by developing executive succession and emergency fundraising plans, for instance.

 As you examine your own HR goals and needs and prepare to hire a nonprofit human resources consultant, keep these best practices in mind.
 You and your consultant should be on the same page about how to best prioritize and approach nonprofit human resources tasks and responsibilities.